Pakistan’s ex-PM Imran Khan, wife sentenced to jail in corruption case

 Khan was also given a fine of 1 million Pakistani rupees ($3,500), while Bibi was fined half that amount.

 An accountability court operating from Adiala Jail in Rawalpindi, where Khan has been imprisoned since August 2023, had reserved its verdict in December last year and deferred the announcement three times.
-Bibi was arrested from the court premises.
+Bibi was arrested at the court premises.

 Khan, who did not appear before the court on January 13 when the decision was delayed for a third time, had earlier claimed the delays were an attempt to “pressurise” him.